quantum-ods/qmlcourse/README.md

 ### Authors

 Content generators, to be agreed with Benevolent Dictator.
-See [Issues](https://github.com/SemyonSinchenko/qmlcourse.ai/issues) to pick up one of the open tasks.
+See [Issues](https://github.com/SemyonSinchenko/qmlcourse.ai/issues) to pick up one of the open tasks and for updates; this list is not indended to be always up-to-date.

-Also, we have
+Also, all authors for some updates are participants special channel into community ods.ai, join filling the form and write your nickname orgs to add you to the channel.

 * @stm (Python)
 * @maruschin (Python)